Raevukutsu/SentimentAnalysis/README.md

 The scipt was written by Roland Rae.
 Additional credit goes to my supervisors Jane Klavan and Artjoms Šela.
 Thank you for all the help.
-This was a huge project for.
+This was a huge project.